eriksank/nacl-cli/README.md

 `nacl-cli` is a program that provides a text-based, serialization format for Daniel Bernstein's `tweetnacl` library by using the `philanc/luatweetnacl` bindings.
 I have called it "armour", similar to the option in PGP.

+`nacl-cli` only handles encryption/decryption.

+If you need signing and verification of signatures, you can use a tool like [minisign](https://github.com/jedisct1/minisign).

 The program is a native, C-compiled executable, generated with `luastatic`, which embeds a (very) small lua interpreter.

 Internally, the program is a mixture between native code and lua scripts.
 However, this is of no importance to the user, who just sees one, small, single native binary.